Egge21M/nutjar/README.md

-# nutjar
+# nutjar.js

-The easiest way to receive permissionless Lightning donations on a website
+The easiest way to receive permissionless Lightning donations on a website!

 ## Usage